-To check names in other languages, choose one from Advanced Ads > Settings > General > Languages of names.
+To check names in other languages, choose one from Advanced Ads > Settings > Pro > Languages of names.

 There are up to 8 languages available.
-If the name you entered is not available in the chosen language, it will be checked against the English name.
+If the name you entered is unavailable in the chosen language, it will be checked against the English name.

 Targeting locations by radius

-You can target a region or larger area around a specific spot using the radius option.
+Using the radius option, you can target a region or larger area around a specific spot.

-Then get the coordinates by entering a city name and click on the appropriate results to load the exact coordinates.
+Then get the coordinates by entering a city name and clicking on the appropriate results to load the exact coordinates.

 This option is also only as accurate as the underlying database and might still be off.

-Like with all dynamic ad conditions, an installed and activated cache can negatively influence the functionality.
-Use cache-busting in Advanced Ads Pro in such cases.
+Like with all dynamic ad conditions, an installed and activated cache can negatively influence functionality.
+Use Cache Busting in Advanced Ads Pro in such cases.